Can Periodontal Disease Cause Gums to Bleed?

 At Premier Periodontics, we perform dental exams to diagnose patients with periodontal disease.
 Regular dental exams and teeth cleanings allow us to detect gum disease early on before it begins the most detrimental effects to your oral health.
 Many of our patients wonder if this gum infection can go away with regular oral hygiene.
 However, that is how you prevent it from developing in the first place.
 When you are already showing signs of periodontal disease, you need periodontal treatment to clean your teeth and gums best.
 Many of our patients wonder, “can I save my teeth with periodontal disease?”
 The answer is if you treat your gum disease at an early stage, you should be able to.

 Our periodontist specialists offer periodontal treatment in Bellevue, WA, with perioscopy digital technology.
 This minimally invasive nonsurgical periodontal treatment helps those with periodontal disease to avoid gum surgery.
-We offer gum disease treatment at all of our locations in Washington, including Olympia, Redmond, Bellevue, Kent, Kirkland, Mercer Island, and Everett.
+We offer gum disease treatment at all of our locations in Washington, including Olympia, Redmond, Bellevue, Kirkland, Mercer Island, and Everett.

 What is periodontal disease?

 Periodontal disease is a gum infection caused by poor oral hygiene that leaves plaque on the teeth.
 When it’s left on the teeth, gum disease can develop.
 When periodontal disease is left untreated, it will progress to advanced stages, which can deteriorate the jawbone and, in severe cases, cause tooth loss.
 The only reversible stage of gum disease is gingivitis, which causes red, inflamed, and bleeding gums.
 Our periodontist in Bellevue can detect periodontal disease during a routine dental exam.

 Gum disease can be silent, meaning that symptoms don’t always appear until you are in an advanced stage of periodontal disease.
 Some common signs of gum disease include: